 \subsection{Distribution Distillation}

-Both the Bayesian Inference and Re-Calibration methods do not involve a typical supervised learning process that is often effective for training deep neural networks.
-Here, we consider another method that involves direct training of deep neural networks called Distribution distillation (reminiscent of model distillation~\cite{hinton2015distilling}).
+Both the Bayesian Inference and Re-Calibration methods do not involve a supervised learning process that is often effective for training models.
+Here, we consider another method that involves direct training of neural networks called Distribution distillation (reminiscent of model distillation~\cite{hinton2015distilling}).
 Distribution distillation consists of three steps.
-Firstly, we use a ``teacher method'', which can be the Bayesian Inference or Re-Calibration method explained above, to obtain high-quality distribution estimation by using $D^{train}$, $D^{dev}$, $D^{dev}_s$.
-Secondly, we re-label the training set $D^{train}$ by the ``teacher method'' such that every example in the training set will be associated with a pseudo soft-label.
+Firstly, we use a ``teacher method'', which can be the Bayesian Inference or Re-Calibration method explained above, to obtain high-quality distribution estimation using $D^{train}$, $D^{dev}$, $D^{dev}_s$.
+Secondly, we re-label the training set $D^{train}$ with the ``teacher method'' so every example in the training set will be associated with a pseudo soft-label.
 Finally, we train a new ``student model'' using the relabeled training set.
 The method is similar to distilling the distribution knowledge of the ``teacher method'' to the final ``student model'' through a large-scale diverse training set.